Techie Homeschool Workshop: Teaching Your Kids to Search Safely Online

 But consider this…neither is the real world.
 Just like you teach your kids how to stay safe in the physical world, you need to teach them how to stay safe in the digital world.

 - Create a bookmark folder with links to the approved sites, then teach your kids how to use the search function within the trusted websites.

 - Search by a website URL, press SPACE, then add search words.
-Show your kids how to read the search results.
+Teach your kids how to read the search results.

-- Set up a search engine on any website using your omnibox.
+- Set up a custom search engine for any website using your omnibox.

 This video teaches you more about these ways to teach your kids to search safely.

 Download a summary of these tips, plus pointers on searching safely in typical search engines, for future reference.